HP41/ansible-cups/README.md

 * Install Ricoh OpenPrinting Package - `openprinting-ppds-postscript-ricoh`
     * Also unzip the PPDs it installs as the package installs them as gzip files in `/opt/OpenPrinting-Ricoh/ppds/Ricoh`
 * Installs HPLIP:
-    * Also installs the HP proprietary plugin using an except script.
+    * Also installs the HP proprietary plugin using an expect script.
 * Copies over PPDs from the folder if specified in  `cups_ppd_files_to_be_copied` to `/opt/share/ppd`

 ### Install Printers